Liubov-M-Bakery/website/README.md

 - view all the items
 - view information about the bakery
 - contact the person in charge
+- toggle the display language between Russian and English

 ### Next level: admin module, backend
 - login btn -> login screen